 A new Moodle course shell needs to be requested each semester you teach a class (see above).
 Once the empty Moodle course shell has been created, you can:

-- Import a previous semester's course into your new Moodle course (see Reuse a Moodle Course using "Import")
+- Use Moodle's Import tool to reuse a previous semester's course that is on the same Moodle site.
+See Reuse a Moodle Course using "Import".

-- Copy another instructor’s Moodle course if that instructor gives permission to allow it.
-(Refer the other instructor to this page: Allow another Instructor to Copy Your Moodle Course)
+- Copy another instructor’s Moodle course if that instructor gives permission.
+This can be done using either method above.
+Refer the other instructor to Allow another Instructor to Copy Your Moodle Course.